Alive at 25: Program Info

 This young driver intervention program zeroes in on drivers between the ages of 16 and 24 – the group most likely to be involved in fatal collisions.
 This highly interactive four-hour program teaches young drivers how to take control of situations by taking responsibility for their own driving behavior.
-The program will be presented to all members of the Class of 2014 during their health classes.
-For students with HEALTH during the first semester, the program will be given a week in November 2015.
-For students with HEALTH second semester the class will offered April 2015.
-In order to obtain a parking permit on campus for 2015-2016 all juniors must attend ALL 5 class sessions.
+The program will be presented to all juniors during their health classes.
+For students with HEALTH during the first semester, the program will be given a week in November.
+For students with HEALTH second semester the class will offered April.
+In order to obtain a parking permit on campus in their senior year, all juniors must attend ALL 5 class sessions.

 - · Session 1: Why are We at Risk?

 - · Session 2: You be the Judge.